 |(c) TEM images of gouge particles produced after 120 mm of shear displacement.
 Micrometre-sized calcite crystal surrounded by a sub-micrometre matrix.
 Note the difference in dislocation density (dislocations are seen as grey “wiggles” between the core and the rim of the crystals. (see Delle Piane et al. Geology 2017.)|

-In this project you will collect a set of fault breccia samples “caught in the act” from active fault zones in several potential field areas.
+In this project, you will collect a set of fault breccia samples “caught in the act” from active fault zones in several potential field areas.
 One area of focus will be from the Apennines in central Italy, which in 2016 experienced a devastating earthquake sequence that began with an Mw 6.2 resulting in nearly 300 deaths and relocation of tens of thousands of people (Walters et al., 2018).
-This regions hosts normal faults that are at varying stages of maturity, which have been shown to demonstrate slip rate variability (Figures 1 & 3, Cowie et al., 2017).
-You will also have the opportunity to investigate normal faults in southwest Turkey, and other potential regions depending on your interest and progress.
-Target faults in Central Italy and Turkey have been researched in terms of their seismic activity and their average Quaternary slip behaviour, and the location of ideal field sites is already known.
+This region hosts normal faults that are at varying stages of maturity, which have been shown to demonstrate slip rate variability (Figures 1 & 3, Cowie et al., 2017).
+You will also have the opportunity to investigate normal faults in southwest Turkey and other potential regions depending on your interest and progress.
+Target faults in central Italy and Turkey have been researched in terms of their seismic activity and their average Quaternary slip behaviour, and the locations of ideal field sites are already known.
 You will have the unique opportunity to combine knowledge gained through microscopic studies with mesoscale features on these faults, using terrestrial laser scanning datasets detailing the metre-scale fault surface, in collaboration with co-supervisor Prof Ken McCaffrey, from Durham University (e.g. Figure 3c).
 These faults provide the opportunity to investigate structures from the outcrop to the nanoscale, allowing for a process-oriented analysis of fault rock structure.

 Figure 3: Photos of a preserved fault surface from central Italy (a) and the 2016 earthquake rupture (b). (c) shows a terrestrial laser scan (TLS) derived map of fault surface roughness.